DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-1.md

       alt: ''
     headline: ''
-    text: Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web.
-Don't let your online reputation make or break your practice.
+    text: Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web while prioritizing your favorites, and tagging to make them simple to find.
     link: []
   - img:
     - src: "/uploads/lead-generator-label.svg"